The University Scholars Program introduces undergraduate students at the University of Florida to the exciting world of academic research.

 Each department in the College of Pharmacy is eligible to nominate qualified undergraduate students.
 Undergraduate students must be in their last two years of their academic program and have maintained an overall GPA of 3.0 or better.
 Participants in the program may not graduate before May 2021.
-Once selected, students will conduct the majority of their research during the summer of 2019 and can continue their work during the following academic year by taking research-oriented courses in the college for credit.
-The research project may be completed in any of the College of Pharmacy courses listed below.
-Students may sign up for 1-2 credits/semester in each course.
+Once selected, students will conduct the majority of their research during the summer of 2020 and continue their work during the following academic year by taking research-oriented courses in the college for credit.
+The faculty mentor will contact the Office of Graduate Programs to register students in up to two credits of research hours per semester.

-Selection of the Undergraduate University Scholars within the College of Pharmacy will be made through the Graduate Studies Committee in the College of Pharmacy.
-Students will be notified of their selection by March 1, 2019, along with the faculty mentors and department chairs.
+Selection of the University Scholars within the College of Pharmacy will be made through the Graduate Studies Committee in the College of Pharmacy.
+Students will be notified of their selection in March, along with the faculty mentors and department chairs.

 Once the student is selected, they are required to attend a mandatory orientation offered by USP.

 Selected students will receive $1750 stipend for the supervised research, disbursed in two payments (Sept. and May).
 The faculty mentor who hosts a student will receive $500 in support of the research project.
 The funds can be used for the purchase of necessary reagents or supplies.
 The funds can also be used to offset travel costs should the student present the work at a scientific/medical conference.

 Each University Scholar is required to attend one of four possible orientations.
 The dates and times of these orientations will be made available on the University Scholars Program website.